mrinalkumarjha/MicroserviceWithDotNet/DockerReadme.md

 	by using run command or opening interactive terminal we create instance of images. this create concrete container which is based on images. if you run docker run node 2 times it will create
 	2 seperate container.  you can check it with docker ps -a

+	when two container is created from one image it dosent mean code is copied in all two container. container dont hold any code. container is one extra thin layer which has instruction how to run appp.

 > Finding / creating image